Maxim-Mazurok/google-api-typings-generator/gapi.client.compute-beta/readme.md

 await gapi.client.compute.regionHealthCheckServices.testIamPermissions({ project: "project", region: "region", resource: "resource",  });

 /*
-Retrieves the list of all HealthSource resources (all regional) available to the specified project.
-To prevent failure, Google recommends that you set the `returnPartialSuccess` parameter to `true`.
-*/
-await gapi.client.compute.regionHealthSources.aggregatedList({ project: "project",  });

-/*
-Deletes the specified HealthSource in the given region */ await gapi.client.compute.regionHealthSources.delete({ healthSource: "healthSource", project: "project", region: "region",  });

-/*
-Returns the specified HealthSource resource in the given region.
-*/
-await gapi.client.compute.regionHealthSources.get({ healthSource: "healthSource", project: "project", region: "region",  });

-/*
-Create a HealthSource in the specified project in the given region using the parameters that are included in the request.
-*/
-await gapi.client.compute.regionHealthSources.insert({ project: "project", region: "region",  });

-/*
-Lists the HealthSources for a project in the given region.
-*/
-await gapi.client.compute.regionHealthSources.list({ project: "project", region: "region",  });

-/*
-Updates the specified regional HealthSource resource with the data included in the request.
-This method supports PATCH semantics and uses the JSON merge patch format and processing rules.
-*/
-await gapi.client.compute.regionHealthSources.patch({ healthSource: "healthSource", project: "project", region: "region",  });

-/*
-Returns permissions that a caller has on the specified resource.
-*/
-await gapi.client.compute.regionHealthSources.testIamPermissions({ project: "project", region: "region", resource: "resource",  });

-/*
 Cancels the specified resize request.
 Cancelled resize request no longer waits for the resources to be provisioned.
 Cancel is only possible for requests that are in accepted state.
 */
 await gapi.client.compute.regionInstanceGroupManagerResizeRequests.cancel({ instanceGroupManager: "instanceGroupManager", project: "project", region: "region", resizeRequest: "resizeRequest",  });